Erin's Hope GAA

-Erin's Hope GAA was a GAA club located in Dungarvan, County Waterford.
-They were formed in 1895 when a split occurred in the Dungarvan team which resulted in the forming of two teams, one called Erins Hope, and the other called Shandon Rovers.
+Erin's Hope GAA was a Gaelic Athletic Association (GAA) club located in Dungarvan, County Waterford in Ireland.
+The club was formed in 1895 when a split occurred in the Dungarvan team which resulted in the forming of two teams, one called Erins Hope, and the other called Shandon Rovers.
+The club won Waterford Senior Football Championship titles in 1896, 1897 and 1898, going on to represent Waterford in the 1898 All-Ireland Senior Football Championship final.